 - Move during the time the service is off and not pay rent for that period.

 Tenant's Rights and Duties: www.okbar.org

 Rules for the Landlord

-- At all time during a lease, the Landlord must keep the residence in good repair and keep the common areas in a safe, clean and sanitary condition.
+At all times during a lease, the Landlord must keep the residence in good repair and keep the common areas in a safe, clean, and sanitary condition.